jonross/kugl/docs/trouble.md

 ### Can I report a bug or recommend a feature?

-Yes please, feel free to open an issue on Github.
+Yes please, feel free to open an issue or pull request on Github.
 For bugs, please follow these guidelines and try to isolate the issue as best you can.

 * Include the relevant configuration sections from your `init.yaml` and `kubernetes.yaml`
 * Run the command that isn't working with `-D all` and include the entire output.
 Use a low-activity namespace if possible,